Protecting A Child’s Best Interests In Custody Disputes

 In 2018, Kentucky became the first state in the country to pass a law mandating courts to default to joint custody in every custody case.
 This means that judges will issue joint custody more often, unless there is a history of domestic violence, substance abuse or other factors that could endanger the child.

 This is good news for parents who wish to share custody of their children.
 However, if you feel that your partner is not suitable for joint custody, you and your attorney will have a greater burden of proof to receive primary or sole custody.

 Speak With A Lawyer About Custody And Visitation

-If you live in the Ashland or surrounding areas, including Russell and Greenup County, you can contact our firm to schedule your initial consultation on custody and visitation.
-Call us at 606-393-6407 or send us an email.
+If you live in Russell or the surrounding area, including Lewis or Boyd counties, you can contact our firm to protect your parental rights and the best interests of your child.
+To schedule your initial consultation on custody and visitation, call us at 606-393-6407 or send us an email.
 We are ready to advocate for you and your child.